Callander, Ontario: History

 The first people in the Callander area were of Ojibwa and Algonquin descent who have lived around Lake Nipissing for about 9,400 years.
 Though in history known by many names, they are currently known as Nipissing First Nation.
 They are generally considered part of the Anishinaabe peoples, a grouping which includes the Odaawaa, Ojibwe and Algonquins.

-In 1610, French explorer Samuel de Champlain sent a young apprentice, Étienne Brûlé, to live with the Huron natives at Georgian Bay.
+In 1610, French explorer Samuel de Champlain sent a young apprentice, Étienne Brûlé, to live with the Wendat natives at Georgian Bay.
 While en route, Brûlé discovered Lake Nipissing via the La Vase River Portage (approximately 3 km north of Callander) and established a major fur trading route linking the Ottawa River with the upper Great Lakes.
 Other explorers who used the La Vase Portage were Samuel de Champlain in 1615, Pierre Gaultier de Varennes, sieur de La Vérendrye in 1731, Alexander Henry the elder in 1761 and Sir Alexander MacKenzie in 1802.

 In 1876, Himsworth Township was surveyed and named after William Alfred Himsworth.
 It was divided into North and South Himsworth 10 years later and incorporated at that time.

 In 1880, George Morrison, a bookkeeper from Oxford County in Southern Ontario travelled by ox-cart from Muskoka to Lake Nipissing.
 There he built a raft and floated his family and possessions across the lake to the south-east bay.
 Logging companies had taken interest in the abundant Eastern White Pine that grew in the area.
 He was one of its first pioneers and his wife was the first white woman.
 On June 1, 1881, he opened a Post Office in his general store and named it after his parents' Scottish birthplace of Callander.
 Several years later, the Northern and Pacific Junction Railway was built through the township, benefitting the local lumber industry.

 Lumber companies that established mills in Callander included: